Vaping Among Teens

 Teen vaping varies by grade, sexual orientation, and race/ethnicity

 In 2023, about 1 out of every 14 King County teens in grades 8, 10, and 12 had used an e-cigarette at least once in the past month (6.9%).
-E-cigarettes, often referred to as vapor products, come in various single-use and refillable designs.
+E-cigarettes, often referred to as vapor products such as vape pens, come in various single-use and refillable designs.
 These battery-operated devices are used to inhale a vaporized liquid, which typically contain nicotine, often in very high doses.
 Starting nicotine use at a young age increases the likelihood of a user becoming addicted, and nicotine use during adolescence may have long-lasting effects on brain function.
 Vaping and e-cigarettes are harmful to health and are especially unsafe for youth and young adults.
 Additionally, the long-term health effects of vaping still remain unknown.

-• Grade level: Vaping became more common as grade level increased, with 3.0% of 8th graders, 5.8% of 10th graders, and 11.3% of 12th graders reporting having vaped in the past month.
+• Grade level: Vaping became more common as grade level increased, with 3.0% of 8th graders, 5.8% of 10th graders, and 11.3% of 12th graders having vaped in the past month.

 Additional resources: